-- The leak location is adjacent to the Merrion Road and within an area of disused ground in Booterstown, Co.
-Dublin. - South Dublin Bay, which is a designated SPA and a SAC, lies approximately 100m north-east of the leak location, and Booterstown Marsh which is part of the South Dublin Bay SPA lies approximately 150m south-east of the leak location; - The topography in the vicinity of the leak location is flat; - The closest streams to the leak location are Elm Park Stream and Booterstown Stream, which both flow north-east within culverts approximately 250m north-west and 150m south-east of the leak location, respectively.
-Both streams discharge to South Dublin Bay; - The key receptors potentially at risk of impact from the subject leak are considered to be Booterstown Marsh (via the open drain adjacent to the railway embankment), South Dublin Bay close to the leak location and in the area adjacent to the Booterstown Marsh discharge, flora and fauna dependent on these water bodies, the bedrock aquifer underlying the area, and water mains in the vicinity of the leak location (if present); - Following the preliminary risk assessment methodology outlined in CIRIA publication C552 (2001), the appropriate risk category for these potential receptors and the associated SPR linkages are considered to be:
+- The leak location is within Booterstown Station, Co.
+Dublin, which lies on a railway embankment with Dublin Bay to the north-east, Booterstown Marsh to the west and south.
+Booterstown Marsh is designated a SPA (part of the South Dublin Bay and River Tolka Estuary SPA).
+South Dublin Bay is a SAC and SPA; - The topography in the vicinity of the leak location is relatively flat within the station area and along the adjacent railway embankment.
+There is a bank down from the railway embankment to Dublin Bay approximately 20m north-east of the leak location, and also from the station area to Booterstown Marsh approximately 20m west and south of the leak location; - The key receptors potentially at risk of impact from the subject leak are considered to be Booterstown Marsh, Dublin Bay adjacent to the leak location and also close to the Booterstown Marsh discharge point, flora and fauna dependent on these water bodies, the bedrock aquifer underlying the area, and water mains in the vicinity of the leak location (if present).
+It is understood that a quantity of cable fluid entered Booterstown Marsh adjacent to the leak location at the time of the leak and that pollution control measures were taken to contain and recover this cable fluid; - Following the preliminary risk assessment methodology outlined in CIRIA publication C552 (2001), the appropriate risk category for these potential receptors and the associated SPR linkages are considered to be: